Jadavpur University

 Jadavpur University (abbr.
-JU) is a public state funded technical and research university with its main campus located at Jadavpur, Kolkata, West Bengal, India.
+JU) (Bengali: যাদবপুর বিশ্ববিদ্যালয়) is a public state funded technical and research university with its main campus located at Jadavpur, Kolkata, West Bengal, India.
 It was established on 25 July in 1906 as Bengal Technical Institute and was converted into Jadavpur University on 24 December in 1955.
 As of the 2025 NIRF rankings, Jadavpur University has been ranked 9th among universities, 1st among state public universities, 18th among engineering institutes, and 18th overall in India.
 Also Nature Index ranked Jadavpur University in 1st among universities in India and 22nd overall in India in terms of research output (2023–2024).
 The university has been recognized by the UGC as an institute with "Potential for Excellence" and accredited an "A+" grade by the National Assessment and Accreditation Council (NAAC).